alanwatsonforster/pocket-finder-chart-atlas/README.md

 This is an atlas of finder charts for the Messier, Caldwell, and Astronomical League Urban Observing Program objects.

-The charts have a field of 4 degrees at a scale of 13 mm/deg, showistars to magnitude 9.5, and represent of deep-sky objects following the current convention.
+The charts have a field of 4 degrees at a scale of 13 mm/deg, show stars to magnitude 9.5, and represent of deep-sky objects following the current convention.
 Circles show fields with diameters of 1, 2, 3, and 4 degrees.

 ## Getting a Copy